- Blog Categories

 Helping the team understand the project goals

 Often there may be a disconnect between the product owner’s vision and the development team’s understanding of the vision.
-The Scrum Master helps the Product Owner by carefully explaining the vision and mission of the project to the development team.
+One key service from the Scrum Master to Product Owner is helping explain the project vision to the development team.

 Effective Backlog management